Role

 Great non-execs create momentum in the room and discipline outside it.
 They make the complex legible and keep the focus on outcomes.

-Committees and time commitments
+Committees and time commitment

-When to hire a Chair or NED
+When to hire

 • Scaling internationally and governance is creaking.